Man-looking-at-the-camera-through-a-magnifying-glass

 Photo by Sora Shimazaki from Pexels

-Are you making your ideal customers feel good about buying from you?
+Your ideal customers should feel good about buying from you

 Do you need help with copywriting?